bitrise-steplib/step-template/README.md

 ## How to create your own step

-1. Create a git repository for your step
+1. Create a new git repository for your step (don't fork the [step template](https://github.com/bitrise-steplib/step-template))
 2. Copy the [step template](https://github.com/bitrise-steplib/step-template) files into your repository
 3. Fill the `step.sh` with your functionality
 4. Wire out your inputs to `step.yml` (`inputs` field)